Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ControlParameters.md

 XML representation
 --------------------

 Control parameters can be represented in two different ways.
-One, for quick control options, and another for human interfaces.
+One, for quick control operations, and another for human interfaces.
 Quick control commands only concern themselves with parameter names and their corresponding parameter values.
 Human interfaces for control options require more information, including possible layout information.
 For this reason, XMPP data forms are used to represent the control parameters.
 Both of these representations are made inside a node element.